-Despite the challenging economic conditions, we remain upbeat in our goal of ensuring long-term business sustainability and value creation for our stakeholders.
+We continue to implement the required protocols to keep our staff, visitors and guests safe by observing the regulations stipulated by public health authorities.
+Despite the ongoing economic challenges, we remain upbeat on our goal of ensuring long-term business sustainability and value creation for our stakeholders.